BrianMMcClain/mcclain.sh/content/brian/index.md

 firstname: Brian
 ---

-I'm a Senior Technologist at VMware working on the [Tanzu Developer Center](https://tanzu.vmware.com/developer/), both as a developer and as a [content creator](https://tanzu.vmware.com/developer/team/brian-mcclain/).
+I'm a Staff Technologist at VMware working on the [Tanzu Developer Center](https://tanzu.vmware.com/developer/), both as a developer and as a [content creator](https://tanzu.vmware.com/developer/team/brian-mcclain/).
 I've always loved learning and experimenting with new technologies, and I love sharing what I learn with others even more.

 I joined VMware by way of acquisition, coming from Pivotal where I was a Principal Product Marketing Manager.
 I spent quite a bit of time time [talking about what Pivotal had to offer](https://tanzu.vmware.com/content/authors/brian-mcclain).
 Prior to Pivotal, I was a Software Engineer at Basho, working to squeeze every bit of performance we could out of [Riak](https://riak.com/), our flagship NoSQL database.